ibm-cloud-docs/databases-for-postgresql/howto-changing-config.md

 - Default - `10000`
 - Restarts database - No
 - Options - Minimum value of 100
 - Notes - The number of milliseconds to wait before checking for deadlock and the duration where lock waits are logged.
-Logs available through the [logging integration](/docs/databases-for-postgresql?topic=databases-for-postgresql-logging).
+Logs available through the [logging integration](/docs/databases-for-postgresql?topic=databases-for-postgresql-logging){: external}.
 Setting this number too low negatively impacts performance.

 [`log_connections`](https://www.postgresql.org/docs/current/runtime-config-logging.html#GUC-LOG-CONNECTIONS){: .external}
 - Default - `off`